 A situational judgment test (or SJT) will show a series of workplace scenarios in order to assess how you might respond to each one.
 The tests are popular in interviews and assessment days for both big and small companies as they give a clearer picture of your working style.
 These tests are a form of psychological aptitude test and use your answers to assess your aptitude for solving issues or challenging situations in a manner in line with the employer’s ethics.

-What is the format of a situational judgement test?
+What is the format of a situational judgment test?

-Why do employers use situational judgement tests?
-Situational judgement tests can be used to see how aligned you are with the values and behaviours of the company you are interviewing for.
-They test sought after skills, such as communication, commercial awareness and teamwork.
-This helps employers select the best candidates for a job role, which is likely to be the person who is most aligned to the company.
+Why do employers use situational judgment tests?
+Situational judgment tests can be used to see how aligned you are with the values and behaviors of the company you are interviewing for.
+They test sought-after skills, such as communication, commercial awareness, and teamwork.
+This helps employers select the best candidates for a job role, which is likely to be the person who is most aligned with the company.

 How can I prepare?

-Make sure you practice the tests in exam-like conditions, using the one question per minute rule - if you are struggling on one question move onto the next one.
+Make sure you practice the tests in exam-like conditions, using the one question per minute rule - if you are struggling with one question move on to the next one.
 We recommend reviewing your mistakes straight after answering to help you learn.
-It is important to read all instructions carefully and take time to identify the problem before answering the question using your own ethics and judgement.
+It is important to read all instructions carefully and take time to identify the problem before answering the question using your own ethics and judgment.